sassoftware/viya4-monitoring-kubernetes/logging/Export_Logs.md

 specifies that only messages containing the specified *`"search-text"`* are returned.

 `-m|--maxrows` *`max-messages`*
 specifies the maximum number of messages that are returned.
 The default value is 20.
 If the `--out-file` option is also specified, the default value is 500.
-If the script produces multiple queries, the value specified for `--maxrows` applies to each query.
-If the `--maxrows` value is reached before all queries have been submitted, the collected results are returned and the remaining queries are not run.

-For example, if you specify `--maxrows 100` and the script generates three queries, each query returns a maximum of 100 messages.
-If the first query returns 90 messages, those 90 messages are returned.
-If the second query returns 100 messages, those 100 messages are also returned, because the first query did not reach the `maxrows` limit and the number of messages returned by the second query also does not exceed the limit for the query.
-However, because the first and second queries return a total of 190 messages, this total value exceeds the `maxrows` limit, so the third query does not run.

 `-q|--query-file` *`query-filename`*
 specifies a file that contains values for all of the query and time period options.
 If this option is specified, all other query and time period options are ignored.